 The Thymus is an obscure organ located deep within the chest.
-It may not function throughout human life but it is a very important organ when it is active.
-Read on to explore more about the thymus.
+It may not function throughout human life but is a very important organ while active.
+Read on to explore more about thymus.

 The thymus gland is located in the anterior part of the chest, right behind the breastbone (or the sternum) and between the lungs.
 It has a pinkish-grey complexion and is lobed, with primary two lobes and smaller lobes radiating from within.
 The two lobes may be separated or united and generally vary in size.

 Histology of Thymus